mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 ## Mbed USB

-This upload method interfaces with standard MBed boards which present themselves as USB drives.
+This upload method interfaces with standard Mbed boards which present themselves as USB drives.
 The Mbed python tools are used to automatically locate and flash boards connected to the system.
 The `MBED_UPLOAD_SERIAL_NUMBER` parameter is respected if you wish to select a specific board.

 > ⚠️ **Personally, I have found the MBED upload method to be extremely unreliable on Linux.** It seems to be some sort of issue with the CMSIS-DAP firmware.
 If code uploads are not working reliably, switch to one of the other upload methods.